 Time to explore one of the most beautiful places in Poland.
 We discover two postglacial lakes in Tatra National Park + a bit of classic Zakopane architecture.

 Tatra mountains are the highest Polish mountain range.
-They belong to Carpathian mountains and are one of the most unique places in Poland.
+They belong to the Carpathian mountains and are one of the most unique places in Poland.

-There are many Tatra National Park trails, but the trail we choose today is easy to hike, suitable also for families with children.
+There are many Tatra National Park trails, but the trail we choose today is easy to hike, and suitable also for families with children.

-Chapel in Zakopane Jaszczurówka - wooden chapel built in typical mountain style, built by local highlanders in 1906.
+Chapel in Zakopane Jaszczurówka - a wooden chapel built in typical mountain style, built by local highlanders in 1906.
 Many consider it one of the must-see places to visit in Zakopane.

 Our first destination - Morskie Oko lake is one of the best places to visit in Tatra mountains.
 Many travellers consider it also one of the most unique places in Poland.
 This beautiful postglacial lake is surrounded by High Tatras - the landscape is amazing! 💚